Ramprasad-Group/polygnn/README.md

 This repository contains the training code and model weights presented in a companion paper, [*polyGNN: Multitask graph neural networks for polymer informatics*](https://pubs.acs.org/doi/full/10.1021/acs.chemmater.2c02991).

-This repository was also used to train models in a subsequent paper, [*Gas permeability, diffusivity, and solubility in polymers*](https://www.nature.com/articles/s41524-024-01373-9).
-The weights of this model are also provided in this repository.
+This repository was also used to train a model in a subsequent paper, [*Gas permeability, diffusivity, and solubility in polymers*](https://www.nature.com/articles/s41524-024-01373-9).
+Those model weights are provided in this repository, while the training data is in a different [repository](https://github.com/Ramprasad-Group/polyVERSE/tree/main/Other/Gas_permeability_solubility_diffusivity).

 ## Installation
 This repository is currently set up to run on 1) Mac OSX and 2) Linux/Windows machines with CUDA 10.2.
 Please raise a GitHub issue if you want to use this repo with a different configuration.
 Otherwise, follow these steps for installation: